 Why Does My Boat Engine Use Too Much Fuel?
 (Marine Diesel Efficiency Guide)

-Start with the full diagnostic system here:
+Start with the full system:

 Marine Diesel Troubleshooting Guide

-Common Signs of High Fuel Consumption
+What High Fuel Consumption Really Means

-1. Over fueling (Most Common Cause)
+1. Over Fueling (Primary Cause)

 Over fueling occurs when the engine injects more fuel than it can burn efficiently.
+This is the number one cause of excessive fuel consumption and is often tied to injector or fuel control issues.

 - Faulty injectors